Class of 1955 Foundation, Inc.

 Meetings of the foundation board are held periodically.

 The Foundation is funded by charitable gifts of cash, securities, real estate or other property made to it by classmates, their families, other Princetonians and members of the general public.
 Gifts should be sent to Scott McVay ’55, President, 4566 Province Line Road, Princeton, N. J. 08540-2212 or Charles F. Mapes, ’55, Treasurer, 4544 Province Line Road, Princeton NJ 08540-2212.
-Donations may also be made by check or credit card using the annual Class dues notice or online via the class web site.
+Donations may also be made by check or credit card along with annual Class dues or online via the class web site.

 What makes an enterprise like a class foundation successful?
 Why have some class foundations been active and others dormant?
 The answers to these questions go to the heart of the reasons for which The Class of 1955 Foundation was established.